 If you missed part one of my series on rising interest rates, please read What Happens to Bonds When Interest Rates Rise.

-Investors searching for yield in an environment of low interest rates have had a difficult time finding safe investments that also pay decent income.
+Investors searching for yield in an environment of low-interest rates have had a difficult time finding safe investments that also pay a decent income.
 Money markets, bonds, CDs and other interest bearing assets no longer provide enough income for investors that seek a consistent payout.

 Outside of dividend stocks investors don’t have many options.
 This has led investors to look in places like preferred stocks, high yield bonds and REITs (real estate investment trusts) for income.